 Whatever your views of free college or debt relief, it’s undeniable that reforms are needed.
 They begin with making sure college is a good value for former students.
 A degree that requires more than 10 years to repay is not only a bad deal for them, it’s a bad deal for everyone.

 If you want to see how your student loans may be impacting your credit, you can get a free copy of your credit reports from each of the major credit bureaus annually.
-Also, you can look at your free credit scores, updated monthly on Credit.com, which will also show you major credit scoring factors like payment history.
+Also, you can look at your free credit scores, updated every 14 days on Credit.com, which will also show you major credit scoring factors like payment history.

 If you’re already behind on payments, there are some options available to help you get back on track, even if forgiveness isn’t an option.
 To get out of default, you can combine eligible loans with a federal Direct Consolidation Loan, or you can go through the government’s default rehabilitation program.
 If you make nine consecutive on-time payments (the payments can be extremely low), your account goes back into good standing, and the default is removed from your credit report.